bohaigt86/coursera-angularjs/README.md

 ### Understading $watch
   It's a best practice to let AngularJS set up watchers for us, for instance, using {{ }} expression/interpolation or ng-model.

-  However, we still can manually set up and fire a watcher to understand how it works:
+  However, we still can manually set up then fire a watcher to understand how it works:

   It will look like this: